FriendsOfEpub/Blitz/README.md

 At some point, sponsoring was considered but quickly dismissed due to the relatively small size of the ebook production community: it was simply too much to ask.

-### Which Features Did Not Make It Into The Framework?
+### Which features did not make it into the framework?

 Quite a lot, actually.